HNC in Manufacturing Engineering (Pearson)

 A pre-requisite to gaining entry onto the HNC is to have a level 3 qualification in engineering.
 If you don’t have this, you may enter the HNC by having work experience in the engineering industry and passing our entry quizzes.
 Please contact our admissions team, who will be able to tell you if you meet the entry requirements and provide advice on what you will need to enrol on this course.

 We may contact you to request further information before we can advise whether your application is successful.
 This is to ensure that you meet the entry requirements for the course.
-Where appropriate, learners may be required to complete a bridging course(s) before gaining entry onto a HNC/D.
+Where appropriate, students may be required to complete a bridging course(s) before gaining entry onto an HNC/D.

 How many points do I require?